domonkoss/ceudsd/seminar/4-nosql/README.md

 #### Simple queries

 In Neo4J the SELECT is called MATCH.
-One of the simplest query is selecting 25 Officer nodes:
+One of the simplest query is selecting 25 Officer nodes [SQL: SELECT * FROM Officer AS n LIMIT 5]:
 ```
 MATCH (n:Officer)
 RETURN n LIMIT 25
 ```

-Same select but instead of node the node name is returned:
+Same select but instead of node the node name is returned [SQL: SELECT name FROM Entity AS n LIMIT 25]:
 ```
 MATCH (n:Entity)
 RETURN n.name LIMIT 25
 ```

-We can use WHERE clause to filter our result:
+We can use WHERE clause to filter our result [SQL: SELECT o.countries FROM Officer AS o WHERE o.countries LIKE '%Hungary%']:
 ```
 MATCH (o:Officer)
 WHERE o.countries CONTAINS 'Hungary'